rtlrecguy-del/leradioapp/README.md

 * This is handled automatically on android if vlc is installed and you are using android application.
 * Set the timezone in the Dockerfile for you location.
 It is set to use New York time in Dockerfile currently.
 * Access the webapp in a browser at http://ip-address-of-docker-host:8080/
+* The apache2.conf file limits access to server to LAN subnet.
+Before installing you want to modify to appropriate setting for your netowrk.

 The default username and password for the browser page is: